liftbridge-io/liftbridge/documentation/authentication_authorization.md

 ---
-id: authentication_authorization
+id: authentication-authorization
 title: Authentication and Authorization
 ---

+Liftbridge currently supports authentication via mutual TLS.
+This allows both the client to authenticate the server and the server to authenticate clients using certificates.

+Liftbridge does not currently support authorization, but ACL-based authorization is planned for a future release.

 ## Authentication

-Liftbridge currently supports authentication via TLS
+Authentication is currently supported using mutual TLS.
 There are several parameters for TLS configuration on the server side.

 ```yaml
 tls:
     key: server-key.pem
     cert: server-cert.pem